 Even the most organized, awesome Hosts On The Run can miss the start of a sousing.
 If this happens, try to nip the problem in the bud before it gets out of hand.
 Offer Mary some coffee and some bread or crackers to ward off drunkness, and slow down the frequency of her drink refills.
 Get side-tracked en route to the bar, and when you finally make it there, opt for more mixer, less booze.

-If you realize too late that Mary has hit the sauce, there are a few things you can still do to difuse the situation.
+If you realize too late that Mary has hit the sauce, there are a few things you can still do to diffuse the situation.
 Again, offer coffee and food to help her sober up, but make sure you offer the coffee and snacks to everyone, so it does not appear that you are singling her out.
-If Mary has come with friends or a spouse, get in league with them to help you keep Mary from embarassing herself.
+If Mary has come with friends or a spouse, get in league with them to help you keep Mary from embarrassing herself.
 Mary could be a fun drunk or a surly drunk – unless you’ve seen her in this situation before, it can be hard to tell.
 It’s best to keep the atmosphere fun and avoid controversial discussions, just in case.